 The primary purpose of an RRG is to provide liability coverage for its policyholder/shareholder members.

-A Risk Retention Group (RRG) is a member-owned and member-operated insurance company that pools the risks of its members, which typically share common interests or belong to the same industry or profession.
+A Risk Retention Group (RRG) is a member-owned, member-operated insurance company that pools the risks of its members—all of whom typically share common interests or belong to the same industry or profession.

 RRGs offer members the flexibility to design insurance policies that specifically address their risks and needs.
 This customization allows the RRG to provide more comprehensive coverage and better protection.